-Alex Trebek has hosted nearly 7,000 episodes of JEOPARDY! since its syndicated debut in 1984.
+Alex Trebek has hosted over 7,000 episodes of Jeopardy! since its syndicated debut in 1984.
 Over the past 31 years, he has become one of television's most enduring and iconic figures, engaging millions of viewers worldwide with his impeccable delivery of "answers and questions."

 In 2013, Trebek was inducted into the Broadcasting and Cable Hall of Fame, and he was also honored as one of the "Giants of Broadcasting," a designation awarded by the Library of American Broadcasting.

 Trebek and Jeopardy! received the Peabody Award in 2011 for "encouraging, celebrating and rewarding knowledge"; that same year, Trebek received the Lifetime Achievement Award from the National Academy of Television Arts & Sciences.
 Additionally, Trebek has won five Daytime Emmy® awards for Outstanding Game Show Host.

 Born and raised in Sudbury, Ontario, Trebek earned two degrees in philosophy from the University of Ottawa.
 Interested in a broadcasting news career, he joined the Canadian Broadcasting Company (CBC), covering national news and special events for radio and television.
 With the growing popularity of game shows, he eventually segued into the role of host.